cicithesquirrel/table2chart/README.md

 # table2chart

-Converter from HTML table to Google Chart
+Builds [Google Chart](https://developers.google.com/chart/) from simple HTML tables.

 # Usage

-  * Add a HTML table in your document
-  * Add table2chart options via the `data-t2c-*` attributes
+  * Add a few table2chart options on the table via the `data-t2c-*` attributes
+  * Add a `div` as the chart placeholder (optional)
-  * Execute `table2chart.apply(yourTable)`
+  * Execute `table2chart.apply(placeholder, table)` when the page is fully loaded

+Want to know more?
+Have a look to the HTML files inside the `test` folder!